| TRAVEL PLANS AND ARRIVAL IN EGYPT

 WHAT OTHER MISCELLANEOUS COSTS ARE COVERED?

 Included in the program costs are many miscellaneous expenses.
 All museum fees are included as well as entrance fees to all archaeological sites.
 Port taxes, domestic air taxes, all ground transportation, and transfers have already been figured into the cost.
 All project materials such as the clay for model making and the materials for group projects.
 All faculty lectures by our staff and archaeological site presentations by official Egyptian guides are fully covered.
-All baggage handling and ALL TIPPING are already included.
+All baggage handling is already included.

 We encourage everyone to take advantage of these extensive opportunities.
 Most tours, on the other hand, include only a few set visits while so many others are available for an additional fee.
 For the interested and motivated traveler, the cost on the usual tours can become very great (and a hassle to arrange) even if the initial price seems modest.